mklarman/bookie/README.md

  for new wager

- once eligible teams are sorted, fill in the teams and spreads on the wager form. have to do a length check on eligible arrays and make the proper wager choice, then fill in the teams using the proper arrays, gonna have to do a
+ once eligible teams are sorted, fill in the teams and spreads on the wager form. have to do a length check on eligible arrays and make the proper wager choice, then fill in the teams using the proper arrays, gonna have to do a  while loop.

+ new wager page:

+ sort all the "on" teams into the proper arrays.

+ Have to run checks on the lengths of the appropriate arrays and see how many eligible teams their are.
+Also have to have checks in the wager for nu duplicate teams and no opponents of the same matchup.
+And for future wagers must run a no opponents check so clients can't bet both sides to a game, maybe also have a check for no duplicate wagers.
+Then submit wager once all checks are clear.